osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 The examples below are of reading value that was recently written.
 You need an index or indexes in a read data call, a timestamp of that value in this case.

-Read a value from SDS  at a distnct index by making a REST API call to OCS:
+Read a value from SDS at a distinct index by making a REST API call to OCS:

 ```json
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data?index=2017-08-17T17:21:36.3494129Z